GandhiCloudLab/terraform-gitops-cp-waiops-draft/readme-run-local.md

 yq is needed to run locally.

-1. Make sure that you are the root folder of this repo `terraform-gitops-cp-waiops-draft`.
+1. Make sure that you are in the root folder of this repo `terraform-gitops-cp-waiops-draft`.

-2. Install yq by running the below command
+2. Run the below command to `yq`

 ```
 brew install yq